This page provides information about energy rebates and energy bills support schemes, heating and health projects and the Household Support Fund.

 If you are in debt to your energy supplier, you might be able to get a grant to help pay it off.

-Ofgem offer advice on what to do if you cannot afford to pay your energy bill, including links for schemes, grants and benefits that you may be able to access for help.
+Ofgem (external link) offer advice on what to do if you cannot afford to pay your energy bill, including links for schemes, grants and benefits that you may be able to access for help.

 Even if your energy provider is not listed as part of the scheme, you might be able to get a grant from the British Gas Energy Trust.
 This grant is available to anyone - you do not have to be a British Gas customer.